brechtbilliet/brechtbilliet.github.io/_posts/2022-09-067-breaking-out-of-the-comfort-zone.md

 The reason I'm writing about this is that I think it might help people, sometimes the answer to a happy and fulfilling life is right in front of us.

 The people that know me, or at least followed me in the last 7 years, might have experienced a form of silence of me in the last years.
-I used to blog more actively, used to be on conferences and in the frontend community my name dropped by from time to time.
+I used to blog more actively, used to be at conferences and in the frontend community my name was dropped by from time to time.
 That stopped for a while, and I'll tell you why later.
 First let's go back to the start.

 ### The beginning of my career